-When you or a loved one are injured in an accident involving a big-rig truck, you need a law firm with the skills and resources to take on large trucking companies by your side if you want to get the full value of your compensation.
-The personal injury team at Sargent Law Firm understands what truck accident victims face during the claims process, and we aren’t afraid to fight for your rights.
+When you or a loved one is injured in an accident involving a big-rig truck, you need a local law firm with the skills and resources to take on large trucking companies by your side if you want to get the full value of your compensation.
+The Boise truck accident lawyers at Sargent Law Firm understand what truck accident victims face during the claims process, and we aren’t afraid to fight for your rights.

-Our truck accident lawyers in Boise help people who have suffered injuries and their survivors by providing access to the highest level of legal representation, medical treatment, and financial compensation.
+We provide access to the highest level of legal representation, medical treatment, and financial compensation.
 We are here to answer your questions about your legal rights in Idaho.
-Call us at (844) SARGENT to learn more.
+Call us for a free case evaluation!

-A Boise Truck Accident Lawyer Can Fight for Your Compensation
+Our Boise Truck Accident Lawyers Can Fight for Your Compensation

-A Boise personal injury lawyer who represents truck accident claims understands how to prove liability and accurately calculate your damages to take into account costs you may face in the future.
+A Boise truck accident lawyer who represents truck accident claims understands how to prove liability and accurately calculate your damages to take into account costs you may face in the future.
 Some of the damages you may be able to claim in your truck accident case include:

 - Medical Expenses: Costs related to hospitalization, surgeries, doctor visits, prescription medications, rehabilitation, and future medical care.